15 February 20:30 - 22:00

-On Friday 15 February, Ellen Deckwitz and Antjie Krog will take the B-Unlimited stage to discuss what literature can contribute to historiography.
+On Friday 15 February, Ellen Deckwitz and Antjie Krog took the B-Unlimited stage to discuss what literature can contribute to historiography.
 Their moderator is John Jansen van Galen, who has made great contributions to the history of decolonization.
 (Dutch /Afrikaans spoken.)

 This program was curated by Toef Jaeger (Writers Unlimited).